handcraftsman/Configure/README.md

 ### Test it

-Run configure.bat on your project to make sure it works for you then run the resulting build.bat to make sure it can compile your code.
+Run configure.bat on your project to make sure it works for you then run the resulting Build.bat to make sure it can compile your code.

 If you find a bug or Configure does not currently support your project type/tool set please add that capability and send a patch or a pull request.